What effect do your neighbors’ homes have on your property values — and what can you do about it?

-The same goes with outdoor features like pools — if your home is the only one on the block without a pool, it could be problematic.
+The same goes with outdoor features like pools — if your home is the only one on the block without a pool, it could a problem.
 But being the only one on the block with a pool might not do much to boost your home’s value.

-“It doesn’t hurt to reach out to your realtor to get a sense of how each of the options would affect your home’s value,” Green says.
+“It doesn’t hurt to reach out to your real estate agent to get a sense of how each of the options would affect your home’s value,” Green says.

 Weigh the costs.

-Kitchens and bathroom upgrades are the improvements that can take your house into another price bracket, says Green.
+Kitchen remodel and bathroom remodel upgrades are the improvements that can take your house into another price bracket, says Green.
 But you should do a cost analysis to see if you’ll really come out ahead.
 Going above and beyond standard upgrades doesn’t always mean you’ll get the same return on investment (ROI).